 Joseph Lambert Eustace created this beautiful necklace right down to the chain clasp.
 Coral and carved jet, the pendant itself measures 2.75 by 1.5 inches $525.
-(SANTA FE)
+(TUCSON)

 Victoria Haley does the most innovative silver bead necklaces.
 Many of the nearly dozen different beads require multiple stamps to create.
 30.5 inches long. $1100.
 A work of art, quite literally.
 (SANTA FE)

-A 10 strand necklace of white mother of pearl, graduating down to golden mother of pearl at the bottom.
+At right and below: a 10 strand necklace of white mother of pearl, graduating down to golden mother of pearl at the bottom.
 Interspersed with turquoise, lapis and pipestone beads.
-Created by the award-winning artist Richard Aguilar (Kewa-Choctaw) 25 inches long. $2200
+Created by the award-winning artist Richard Aguilar (Kewa-Choctaw) 25 inches long. $2200 (SANTA FE)

-At right is a five strand white marble necklace with turquoise, pipestone and jet beads, by Nick and Miwi Rosetta.
-Just over 18 inches long. $675.
+At right is a five strand white marble necklace with turquoise, pipestone and jet beads, by Nick and Mewee Rosetta.
+Just over 18 inches long.
+SOLD.
 (SANTA FE)

-At right is a color graduated necklace by Richard Aguilar.
+Above is a color graduated necklace by Richard Aguilar.
 This is a style that his late father and Charles Lovato created and perfected, which Richard carries on.
-8 strands, 22 inches long and $1875.
-(TUCSON)
+8 strands, 22 inches long and SOLD

 A lovely storyteller necklace by Angel Bailon of Jemez Pueblo. $150.
-(SANTA FE)
+(TUCSON and SANTA FE)

 You’ll find matching earrings in our Earring Gallery.

-Three beautiful sandcast necklaces set with turquoise, all were made by the Kee family women.
+Two beautiful sandcast necklaces made by the Kee family women.
 Edith, Mildred and Isabelle.
-The larger swirl with scalloped edges at left is $330.
-(SANTA FE) the swirl necklace is $300.
-(SANTA FE) The triangular necklace with turquoise is $300.
-(TUCSON) (Each necklace is choker length, approximately 16 to 18” inches long.)
+The swirl necklace is $340.
+The triangular necklace with turquoise is $300. ( BOTH IN TUCSON) (Each necklace is choker length, approximately 16 to 19” inches long.)

 A gorgeous Hopi overlay eagle necklace by Ruben Saufkie.
 The feathers on either side measure just under 3.5 inches long.
 Total length of this necklace is approximately 25 inches.
 The handmade chain enables the wearer to add a chain extender or to hook the clasp and wear the necklace at a shorter length. $1,875.
 (SANTA FE)